ZaidenxThiha/DIP_final/README.md

 Task:
 Analyze at least 03 among the list of applications in the reference link.

-This project implements and analyzes **four** Ultralytics “Solutions” applications (ex1–ex4).
+This project implements and analyzes Ultralytics “Solutions” applications (reference above).
 Each exercise is runnable from the repo root and uses local paths that resolve correctly by default.

 ## Project Structure

-- `ex1/`: heatmap + tracking + speed estimation analytics on a local video (on people)
+- `exa/`: heatmap + tracking + speed estimation analytics on a local video (people)
-- `ex2/`: traffic heatmap from YouTube (CLI + Streamlit UI + records)(on vehicles)
+- `exb/`: traffic heatmap from YouTube (CLI + Streamlit UI + records) (vehicles)
-- `ex3/`: parking occupancy (spot selection + parking manager)
+- `exd/`: parking occupancy (spot selection + parking manager)
-- `ex4/`: instance segmentation on a local video
+- `exc/`: instance segmentation on a local video
 - `models/`: weights used by the demos (`yolo11n.pt`, `yolo11n-seg.pt`)

 ## Installation